 All pre-1978 built properties acquired through the HBA Program must comply with the lead reduction provisions found at 24 C.F.R.
 Part 35.
 PRHFA will validate the date of construction from the appraisal documents and assure the seller complied with the "Disclosure requirements for sellers" provisions found at 24 C.F.R.
-35.88(a) which states:
+35.88(a), which states:

-- The seller shall provide the purchaser with an EPA-approved lead hazard information pamphlet.
-Such pamphlets include the EPA document entitled Protect Your Family From Lead in Your Home (EPA - 747-K-94-001) or an equivalent pamphlet that has been approved for use in that State by EPA. - 2.
+- The seller shall provide the purchaser with an U.S. Environmental Protection Agency (EPA) approved lead hazard information pamphlet.
+Such pamphlets include the EPA document entitled Protect Your Family From Lead in Your Home (EPA -747-K-94-001) or an equivalent pamphlet that has been approved for use in that State by EPA. - 2.
 The seller shall disclose to the purchaser the presence of any known lead-based paint and/or lead-based paint hazards in the target housing being sold.
-The seller shall also disclose any additional information available concerning the known lead-based paint and/or lead-based paint hazards, such as the basis for the determination that lead-based paint and/or lead-based paint hazards exist, the location of the lead-based paint and/or lead-based paint hazards, and the condition of the painted surfaces. - 3.
-The seller shall disclose to each agent the presence of any known lead-based paint and/or lead-based paint hazards in the target housing being sold and the existence of any available records or reports pertaining to lead-based paint and/or lead-based paint hazards.
-The seller shall also disclose any additional information available concerning the known lead-based paint and/or lead-based paint hazards, such as the basis for the determination that lead-based paint and/or lead-based paint hazards exist, the location of the lead-based paint and/or lead-based paint hazards, and the condition of the painted surfaces. - 4.
-The seller shall provide the purchaser with any records or reports available to the seller pertaining to lead-based paint and/or leadbased paint hazards in the target housing being sold.
-This requirement includes records and reports regarding common areas.
-This requirement also includes records and reports regarding other residential dwellings in multifamily target housing, provided that such information is part of an evaluation or reduction of lead-based paint and/or lead-based paint hazards in the target housing as a whole.
+The seller shall also disclose any additional information available concerning the known lead-based paint and/or lead-based paint hazards, such as the basis for the determination that lead-based paint and/or lead-based paint hazards, and the lead-based paint and/or lead-based paint hazards, and the condition of the painted surfaces. - 3.
+The seller shall disclose to each agent the presence of any known leadbased paint and/or lead-based paint hazards in the target housing being sold and the existence of any available records or reports pertaining to lead-based paint and/or lead-based paint hazards.
+The seller shall also disclose any additional information available concerning the known lead-based paint and/or lead-based paint hazards, such as the basis for the determination that lead-based paint and/or leadbased paint hazards exist, the location of the lead-based paint and/or lead-based paint hazards, and the condition of the painted surfaces.